PYNE-AD/cs207-FinalProject/docs/milestone1.md

 ![Computational Graph](images/comp_graph.png)

 In the graph above, we can see the input term on the left side.
 We break the function into nodes, each representing an elementary function performed on previous nodes.
-The computational graph gives us a visual understanding of how the function is being built up and how we are applying the Chain Rule to form the derivative.
+The computational graph gives us a visual understanding of how the function is being built up and how we are applying the Chain Rule to form the final derivative.

 ### Trace Table